xBeastxx/NauticPlayer/resources/legal/TERMS.md

 **Last Updated:** December 2025

 ## 1. Introduction
-Welcome to NauticPlayer, a premium media player software.
+Welcome to NauticPlayer, a premium media player software developed by Manuel Perez Rodriguez (NauticGames).
 By purchasing, downloading, or using this software, you agree to these Terms and Conditions.

 ## 2. Commercial License
 NauticPlayer is a paid, proprietary software product.